cypress-io/cypress/docs/source/guides/advanced-cypress/web-security.md

 So if you cannot work around any of the issues using the suggested workarounds above, you may want to disable web security.

 One last thing to consider here is that every once in a while we discover bugs in Cypress that lead to `cross origin` errors that can otherwise be fixed.
-If you think you're experiencing a bug, [come into gitter](https://gitter.im/cypress-io/cypress) or {% url 'open an issue' https://github.com/cypress-io/cypress/issues/new %}.
+If you think you're experiencing a bug, [come into gitter](https://gitter.im/cypress-io/cypress) or {% open_an_issue 'open an issue' %>.

 To start, you will need to understand that **not all browsers expose a way to turn off web security**.
 Some do, some don't.
 If you rely on disabling web security, you will not be able to run tests on browsers that do not support this feature.